CristianCantoro/cms_deploy/README.md

 This repo is a collection of scripts (and an ansible playbook) to deploy an installation of [CMS (Contest Management System)](https://github.com/cms-dev/cms).

 You can use [vagrant](https://www.vagrantup.com/) to have a local deployment - on a virtual machine - of:
-* CMS `v1.2.0` - released in Febraury 2015 - see the corresponding tag, or
+* CMS `v1.2.0` - released in Febraury 2015 - , or
+* CMS `v1.3.rc0` - released in March 2017, or
-* CMS `v1.3.rc0` - latest release, released in March 2017.
+* CMS `v1.3.rc0` - latest stable release, released in March 2018.

+See the corresponding tag for each release.

 ## Installation instructions